Israel: Market Profile

 Israel maintains strict regulations on product labelling and country of origin marking.
 All imports into Israel must bear a label showing the country of origin, the name and address of the manufacturer, the name and address of the Israeli importer and the contents, weight and volume in metric units.
 All labels must be in Hebrew.
 English language may be added and the printed letters are not larger than those in Hebrew.

 In pursuit of higher export growth, the Israeli government has been active in negotiating free trade agreements (FTAs).
 Israel has signed FTAs with a number of countries and regional bodies, including the US, the European Free Trade Association (EFTA), Turkey, Canada, Mexico, Colombia, European Union (EU) (an Association Agreement which includes tariff-free treatment for industrial goods and most agricultural products) and MERCOSUR countries.
-The Israeli government is also pursuing an FTA with India and Panama.
+The Israeli government is also pursuing an FTA with India.

 Under the US-Israel Free Trade Area Implementation Act (IFTA Act), products from Qualifying Industrial Zones (QIZs, which encompass Israel’s border areas with Jordan and Egypt), with no less than 35% of QIZs-produced contents (including a minimum of 8-10.5% Israeli inputs), are eligible to receive duty-free treatment when imported into the US.

 Israel has also concluded double taxation agreements (DTAs) with a number of countries including the US, the EU and China.

 Hong Kong's Trade with Israel